brezerk/a3_missions/mpmissions/UnfinishedBusiness.pulau/README.md

-*UnfinishedBusiness* is a dynamic and pretty random survival multiplayer mission with PvP elements.
+*UnfinishedBusiness* is a dynamic and pretty random survival multiplayer mission with PvP elements for 1-10 players.

 Well, wat?